 The Importance of Reciprocal Relationships: while most of us would agree on the importance of reciprocal relationships, we don’t consciously think about this idea of reciprocity when it comes to friendships and romantic relationships.
 Reciprocity is a mutual exchange of actions, goods, energy, time, emotion, etc. between two people.
 Reciprocity is similar to a game of tennis or ping pong.
 There’s a rhythm or a flow of a back and forth exchange.
 When someone reciprocates our efforts, it can leave us feeling validated in our choices and friendship, energized to keep going in this friendship or relationship and give more, and leaves us with this overall sense that we are valued and appreciated.
 Meaningful friendships as well as romantic relationships requires investment, and reciprocity can be the gauge of whether or not the investment is worth it.
 A few things to note about reciprocity: This article focuses on the reciprocity between peers.
 Reciprocity cannot be measured in all relationships, for example a parent/child relationship.
 There is nothing reciprocal about being a parent.
 You love your child unconditionally often expecting and receiving nothing in return.
 It’s a much different relationship than relationships with a peer or a spouse, and that is to be expected.

-It’s okay to assess
+Individual Therapy: It’s okay to assess

 Often when clients are challenged to asses the reciprocity, or the “give and take” in their relationships, a common complaint is they feel guilty and greedy for exploring how their relationships benefit them.
 Assessing reciprocity is not about “tit for tat,” it about taking an honest look at the dynamics in your relationships and assessing the investment on each side.